 Her prophecy was a true one.
-Tabor lost his wealth nearly as fast as he made it, and within a year died in poverty and misery.
+Tabor lost his wealth nearly as fast as he made it and died in poverty and misery within a year.

-There is a well-grounded superstition among miners that ill-luck or violent death is the legacy of all discoverers of hidden treasures.
+A well-grounded superstition among miners is that ill-luck or violent death is the legacy of all discoverers of hidden treasures.
 The original locators of some 35 or 40 of the richest mines in the west were known to have come to tragic ends.

-On July 1st, 1864, “Uncle Johnny” Cowan, Reginald Stanley, D. J. Miller, and D. J. Crab, were returning to Virginia City, Montana, after a discouraging prospecting trip in the Big Belt mountains, when they came upon a gulch that gave promise of containing placer gold.
-They decided to make their last cast of fortune’s dice there and sank a shaft in the bed of the creek, which they named Last Chance.
-They struck colors, and in four years’ time, gold to the value of $20,000,000 was mined there.
+On Jul.
+1, 1864, “Uncle Johnny” Cowan, Reginald Stanley, D. J. Miller, and D. J. Crab were returning to Virginia City, Montana, after a discouraging prospecting trip in the Big Belt mountains when they came upon a gulch that gave promise of containing placer gold.
+They decided to make their last cast of fortune’s dice there and sank a shaft in the creek bed, which they named Last Chance.
+They struck colors, and gold to the value of $20,000,000 was mined there in four years.
 Three of the four members of the party died paupers.
 Stanley lived to old age and ended his days in comfort in England.

 Bill Fairweather, discoverer of Alder Gulch, Montana, in May 1863, whose pick tapped a stream that yielded $100,000,000 in gold, lies in an unmarked grave at Virginia City, Montana, within a few miles of where he and five companions drove their discovery stakes.
 Only one of the six had any money left at the end.
 This was Tom Cover, one of the original owners of the townsite of Riverside, California.